 No time or tolerance for yoga?
 A full-body stretch (ideally in the morning and again at night) does more than keep your ligaments limber.
-Even three minutes of carefully stretching out your muscles has the added benefit of quieting your mind and centering your thoughts.
-It’s worth adding that the more you stretch out, the less likely you are to pull or tear something when you’re working out (or when you’re barreling through life at full-speed).
+Even three minutes of careful stretching has the added benefit of quieting your mind and centering your thoughts.
+It’s worth adding that the more you stretch out, the less likely you are to pull or tear something when you’re working out (or when you’re barreling through life at full speed).

 A cleansing yell

 Freshmen at the University of Pennsylvania partake every fall in a ritual called the “Econ Scream.”
 The night before they take their Econ 101 midterms, they gather on the campus Quad at midnight and let out a collective roar as a huge tension release.
 Why not integrate an intermittent outcry into your own routine?
 God knows you’ve got more on your plate than an introductory college course.
 Just try to time it for when you know your neighbors probably aren’t sleeping.
 Bottom line: find a way to release stress in a productive way.
 That may mean a cleansing scream, indulging in big belly laughs and cat videos, or simply dancing around your room alone or belting your favorite song in the shower.